 Director of Colombia Risk Analysis.
-He provides commercial, security and political risk analysis for the Andean region.
-His expertise is in the Colombian conflict, the resolution of international conflicts and international development.
+He provides commercial, security and political risk analysis for the Andean region and has expertise in the Colombian conflict, international conflict resolution and development.

-Before joining Colombia Risk Analysis, Sergio was the principal analyst for Colombia, Bolivia and Suriname at Control Risks where he was an international consultant in political and security risks.
+Columnist for Global Americans, he also contributes to the Economist Intelligence Unit and Oxford Analytica, where he provides analysis to understand the country's evolving political and security context.
+Before joining Colombia Risk Analysis, Sergio was the lead analyst for Colombia, Bolivia and Suriname at Control Risks, where he was an international consultant on political and security risks.

-Sergio holds a Master's degree in International Economics and International Relations from the School of Advanced International Studies at Johns Hopkins University.
-His native language is Spanish, he is fluent in English and is proficient in Portuguese.
-Sergio has spoken at numerous regional and international conferences on issues of political economy, finance, anti-corruption and international relations.
+Sergio holds a Master's degree in International Economics and International Relations from the Johns Hopkins University School of Advanced International Studies.
+He has spoken at numerous regional and international conferences on political economy, finance, anti-corruption, and international relations.

 Partner in Colombia Risk Analysis.
 He has skills for crisis management and production of risk analysis and its potential impact on the business sector.
 He has more than 31 years of experience in media, the private sector and diplomacy.

 He is fluent in English and Spanish.
 He is a former member of the Board of Directors of Fulbright Colombia.
 Before joining Colombia Risk Analysis, Alfonso was a member of the Board of Directors of the American Business Council in Colombia.
 He was Deputy Chief of Mission and Minister Counselor of the Embassy of Colombia from 2010 to 2014 and a columnist for Semana magazine.

 Alfonso is a former Knight Fellow for Journalists at Stanford University, a graduate of Universidad de Los Andes in Business Administration and Management, and a graduate of Allegheny College with an undergraduate degree in Political Science and Government.